Lethbridge Train Bridge at Sunset

 It’s a perfect base for day trips

 What we love most about Lethbridge is the geography and facilities that surround.
-We’re ninety minutes from Waterton National Park (one of the best national parks in Canada), and ninety minutes from Writing on Stone Provincial Park, both of which we are surely home to some of the most beautiful spots in the province.
+We’re ninety minutes from Waterton National Park (one of the best national parks in Canada and home to the world-renowned Crypt Lake Hike), and ninety minutes from Writing on Stone Provincial Park, both of which we are surely home to some of the most beautiful spots in the province.
 The World Heritage Site Head-Smashed-In-Buffalo-Jump is within an hour.
 And one of our favourite spots in all of Alberta is the Birds of Prey Rescue Foundation (less than thirty minutes away) to see eagles, hawks, and owls up close.
 The Foundation does amazing work – many birds are rehabilitated and released every year (hundreds!), but long-term residents help educate the many people and school groups that come through.

 Being in Lethbridge also means that we’re only two hours from all the great things to do in Fernie, Crowsnest Pass, Calgary, and Cypress Hills Provincial Park.
 Our opportunities to explore beyond our own city limits are substantial.
 (And for any visitors to the area, there are also lots of options for accommodations in Lethbridge.)